anchetaWern/RNChatkitReadCursors/README.md

 # RNChatkitReadCursors
 A sample React Native chat app that implements the "seen by" feature commonly found in popular messaging applications.

+You can read the full tutorial at: [https://pusher.com/tutorials/read-cursor-react-native-chat](https://pusher.com/tutorials/read-cursor-react-native-chat)

 ## Prerequisites

 -   React Native development environment